jimblandy/fxsnapshot/README.md

 You can use the `paths` operator to find paths with interesting characteristics, like ending at a particular node:

-    $ fxsnapshot chrome.fxsnapshot 'root paths ends id: 0x7f412ebb2040'
+    $ fxsnapshot chrome.fxsnapshot 'root paths { ends id: 0x7f412ebb2040 }'

 Or to find all the closures using a given script:

     $ fxsnapshot chrome.fxsnapshot \
-    > 'nodes { JSObjectClassName: "Function" } paths ends id: 0x7f412ebb2040 first'
+    > 'nodes { JSObjectClassName: "Function" } paths { ends id: 0x7f412ebb2040 } first '

-Most of the below is still unimplemented, and may not be coherent, but here's the general plan:
+### Query syntax

+Things marked 'NYI' are not yet implemented.

 Single values:

 - number and string literals - as usual

 - variable names - variables are introduced by map expressions.
+NYI

 - `root` - the snapshot's root node

+- `EXPR node` - the node whose id is `EXPR`.
+NYI

+- `EXPR .
+FIELD` - the value of `FIELD` in `EXPR`, which must be a node or edge.
+NYI

+- `EXPR referent` - the node that is the referent of the edge given by `EXPR`.
+NYI Equivalent to `EXPR .referent node`.

+- `EXPR referents` - a stream of the nodes referred to by the node `EXPR`.
+NYI Equivalent to `EXPR edges map referent;`

 - `STREAM first` - the first value produced by `STREAM`, or an error if `STREAM` is empty.

 - `STREAM find PREDICATE` - the first item from `STREAM` that matches `PREDICATE`.
-Equivalent to `STREAM { PREDICATE } first`
+Equivalent to `STREAM { PREDICATE } first`.
+NYI

 Streams: